 I do not have a perfect practice, but I continue to show up.
 I am thrilled to share our new online Healthy HIVE wellness curriculum.
 This offering is for you if you are: living with HIV, doing social justice work, work in non-profit spaces, or new to a mindfulness meditation practice.

 I am honored to share with you ways that mindfulness can be incorporated in your daily lives.
-Join me on Mondays at 12pm Pacific, starting Monday May 18, for a weekly 10 minute mindfulness meditation on the HIVE: A Hub of Positive Reproductive and Sexual Health Facebook page.
+Join me on the HIVE YouTube channel for 10-minute mindfulness meditations.

 HIVE Program Manager